Somatic nervous system overview

-Let the experts at Laser Spine Institute introduce you to our state-of-the-art, minimally invasive procedures that have helped tens of thousands of people find relief from their pain.
-Contact us for your MRI review to determine if our outpatient procedures would be effective in relieving your condition associated with damage to the somatic nervous system.
+Let the experts at Laser Spine Institute introduce you to our state-of-the-art procedures that have helped more than 75,000 patients today find relief from chronic neck and back pain.
+Contact us for your no-cost MRI review* to determine if our outpatient procedures would be effective in relieving your condition associated with damage to the somatic nervous system.